Jondolf/quickhull-rs/README.md

 A Rust-implementation of the Quickhull algorithm for computing convex hulls for point sets.

-This is a simplified and cleaned up version of [chull](https://github.com/u65xhd/chull), focusing on making the algorithm robust and efficient for the 2D (note: not implemented yet!) and 3D cases.
+This is a simplified and cleaned up version of [chull](https://github.com/u65xhd/chull), focusing on making the algorithm robust and efficient for the 2D and 3D cases.

 ## Warning ⚠️